fusepoolP3/overall-architecture/d51-deliverable.md

 ## Normative namespaces

-In this document the prefixes shall be used to the refer the following namespaces' IRIs:
+In this document the prefixes used in [CURIEs](http://www.w3.org/TR/curie/) shall refer the following IRI prefixed:

 | Prefix |                                                                                                                                                                                             Namespace                                                                                                                                                                                              |